carpe-diem

 These are the ideas that best convey the modern meaning of Carpe Diem, and Today we have many sayings in English that convey a similar message: "strike while the iron is hot", "grab the bull by the horns", "time and tide wait for no man", or even "you only live once", which is more emphatic.

-Today, Carpe diem could be the motto for one of the life-changing possibilities mentioned above or used to justify not taking any responsibilities......just one last glass of tequila on a school night!
+Today, Carpe diem could be the motto for any of the life-changing possibilities mentioned above or used to justify not taking any responsibilities......just one last glass of tequila on a school night!

 Carpe Diem in popular culture